vmware/vic-product/docs/user_doc/vic_vsphere_admin/upgrade_plugins.md

 - [Manually Upgrade the vSphere Client Plug-Ins on vCenter Server for Windows](upgrade_h5_plugin_windows.md)
 - [Manually Upgrade the vSphere Client Plug-Ins on a vCenter Server Appliance](upgrade_h5_plugin_vcsa.md)

-**NOTE**: If you upgraded to vSphere Integrated Containers 1.4.3 or later and you did not use the option to upgrade the plug-ins, you can  upgrade the plug-ins later by reinitializing the appliance.
+If you upgraded to vSphere Integrated Containers 1.4.3 or later and you did not use the option to upgrade the plug-ins, you can  upgrade the plug-ins later by reinitializing the appliance.
 For information, see [Reinitialize the vSphere Integrated Containers Appliance](reinitialize_appliance.md).